Manchester United Museum and Tour (< 1 mile)

 A time capsule of past trade, with fascinating insight into Birmingham’s renowned jewellery and metalworking heritage.
 Includes live demonstrations at the jeweller’s bench showing how the Smith & Pepper bangle was made.

 Thanks for all the great things to do and Historical and Educational Attractions near Salford with kids you keep sending in.

 Now we have the easter and summer holidays fast approaching, we're trying to find the best days out and as many fun things to do with kids as possible, especially cheap and free family friendly places to visit this year - theme parks, waterparks and swimming pools, museums, indoor playcentres and softplay for toddlers, petting farms, wildlife parks and zoos, aquariums, horse riding, castles, steam railways, pottery making and ceramic cafes, roller and ice skating rinks, karting tracks, snowdomes, dry and indoor ski slopes, climbing walls, activity centres, outdoor play at the best local parks, ten pin bowling alleys and all the other best family tourist attractions, that you can visit at the weekend.

 Also teachers may find the site useful for ideas for the best places to take their classes on school journeys with many historical and educational atractions listed

-So, if you've been for great days out with the kids, or a school trip, which isn't shown above, just send in an email and we'll add it on so people visiting on holidays and all the other children in Oxfordshire can enjoy the great day out as well.
+So, if you've been for great days out with the kids, or a school trip, which isn't shown above, just send in an email and we'll add it on so people visiting on holidays and all the other children in Greater Manchester can enjoy the great day out as well.